Ohio State Buckeyes

-A few of the many outstanding sports figures who were student athletes at Ohio State include Jesse Owens, "The Buckeye Bullet" (track and field), John Havlicek, Jerry Lucas, and Katie Smith (basketball), Frank Howard (baseball), Jack Nicklaus (golf), Archie Griffin (football running back, the only two-time Heisman Trophy winner), and Chic Harley (three-time All-American football running back).
+Some of the sports figures who were student athletes at Ohio State include Jesse Owens, "The Buckeye Bullet" (track and field); John Havlicek, Jerry Lucas, and Katie Smith (basketball); Frank Howard (baseball); Jack Nicklaus (golf); Archie Griffin (football running back, the only two-time Heisman Trophy winner); and Chic Harley (three-time All-American football running back).
 Hall of Fame coaches at Ohio State have included Paul Brown and Woody Hayes (football), Fred Taylor (men's basketball).
 Notable sports figures in Ohio State history may be inducted into the Ohio State Varsity O Hall of Fame.

+The department was the center of the Ohio State University abuse scandal, where Dr. Richard Strauss, a team doctor for several of the Buckeyes athletic teams, sexually abused OSU athletes and students which amounted to 1,430 instances of fondling and 47 rapes per the University's findings.
+The events were documented in the film Surviving Ohio State.

 Sports sponsored

 Baseball

 Ohio State has played baseball since 1881, winning a national championship in 1966 along with 16 Big Ten regular-season titles and eight Big Ten tournament titles.
 The Buckeyes baseball team was the first Ohio State sports team.
 The team is currently coached by Greg Beals and play their home games at Bill Davis Stadium, which opened in 1997.
-Going into the 2008 season the Buckeyes all-time record is 2228-1427-38.
-Notable alumni include Frank Howard, Nick Swisher and two time All-American Steve Arlin.
+Going into the 2008 season the Buckeyes all-time record is 2228–1427–38.
+Notable alumni include Frank Howard, Nick Swisher and two-time All-American Steve Arlin.